-Rick Chavie came to Enterworks after serving as SVP, Global Solution Management at Hybris & SAP’s Customer Engagement and Commerce group, where he brought together digital and physical commerce and CRM assets for seamless technology and customer experiences.
+Rick Chavie is the former CEO of Enterworks.
+Prior to Enterworks, he served as SVP.
+Rick came to Enterworks after serving as SVP, Global Solution Management at Hybris & SAP’s Customer Engagement and Commerce group, where he brought together digital and physical commerce and CRM assets for seamless technology and customer experiences.

 Chavie brought industry experience from his leadership roles at retailers such as The Home Depot and C&A, where he led transformation and growth programs and his executive role as the global marketing leader for NCR’s retail and hospitality business and partner roles at Deloitte and Accenture where he served clients across retail, branded consumer and wholesale verticals.